We invite YOU to join us!

 We are in the process of building a Nature Play Area adjacent to the High Falls parking lot.
 While most of the planning has been completed, we welcome anyone who’d like to help us build it.
 There are obstacles to build, materials to gather, paths to make, etc. For more details, click here.

 The Leave No Trace Teams sponsored by Subaru provide outreach programs to teach the public about Leave No Trace principals.
-The committee will coordinate and plan the event with the Subaru Team and Tettegouche Staff.
-They will also do the promotions and find/coordinate volunteers needed for the program.
+FTSP will coordinate and plan the event with the Subaru Team and Tettegouche Staff.
+They will also do the promotions and find/coordinate any volunteers needed for the program/booth at the park.

 In past years, the Friends of Tettegouche has had a booth at Bay Days in Silver Bay.
 At the booth, we provide information on the Friends organization, promote our upcoming events/programs at the park and try to have a fun activity for kids/family.
-The committee is responsible for reserving a space, planning on what activities to do, getting the brochures or other handouts, coordinating groups of volunteers to sit at the booth.
+This year, the Friends are planning on participating in the parade instead of having a booth.
+If you would like to be in the parade, handing out candy to kids, and brochures and maps to adults, sign up for this event.

 This will be a new event for FTSP.
 Committee members will decide how the contest will be run – age/experience divisions, how long, find judges to pick winners, coordinate an art show of winners photos with Tettegouche staff, purchase and distribute any prizes, etc.

-This event will be modeled after the WinterFest event held in 2020.
-It will be held in February 2023.
-There will be outdoor events, such as naturalist-guided snowshoe walk, smores at the fireplace behind visitor center, indoor art activity, live music and refreshments in the lobby.
+This event will be modeled after the WinterFest event held in 2023.
+It will be held in February 2024.
+There will be outdoor events, such as naturalist-guided snowshoe walk, speaker/presentation, s’mores at the fireplace behind visitor center, outdoor games/crafts, indoor storytime and art activity, live music and refreshments in the lobby.
 Committee members will plan and coordinate event with Tettegouche staff, find musicians, plan refreshments and obtain food donations, determine indoor and outdoor activities, promote and run the event with the aid of additional volunteers.